proctorlabs/creoboros/README.md

-# Cerberus
+# Creoboros

-Cerberus is an 'init' for Docker that is lightweight and simple to use.
+Creoboros is an 'init' for Docker that is lightweight and simple to use.